xXParm06Xx/Computer-Vision/YOLO-Image-Detector/README.md

 # 👾 YOLO Image Detector

-A simple Python script that automatically detects objects in images using YOLOv8.
+A simple Python script that automatically detects objects in images using YOLOv8n (Nano Model).
 Just drop your images in a folder and run the script—no configuration needed.

 ## 📌 What It Does